How to Make a Game on Scratch Step-by-Step for Beginners

 Scratch is one of the best online coding environments for people of all ages.
 Android tablets and most desktop computers can easily access the platform.
 It's also a terrific place for new coders ages 8 and above to start learning the principles of coding through block-based coding.

 Scratch is a computer language that is used for everything from producing cartoons to narrating interactive stories.
-Youngsters often wonder how to make a game from scratch and why it is the best platform for coding.
+Youngsters often wonder how to make a game from scratch and why CodeYoung is best to offer scratch programming for kids.

-If you go to the Scratch community, you will find an amazing library of video games that is continually updated and added to.
+If you go to the Scratch community, you will find an amazing types of Scratch games that are continually updated and added to.
 Scratch is an excellent programming language for creating fun games because it allows players to input data and provides them practically complete control over the code.

 Scratch for kids

-It's also one of the most popular visual programming or "block-based coding" options available, as well as one of the best programming languages to learn for kids.
-Kids learn to combine code and art using Scratch coding, and they begin to grasp that if they can think it up, they can make it a reality with just a little work!
+It's also one of the most popular visual programming or "block-based coding" options available, as well as one of the best scratch coding course for kids to learn.
+Kids learn to combine code and art using Scratch coding and they begin to grasp that if they can think it up, they can make it a reality with just a little work!

 Sprites